metno/pyaerocom/docs/_build/html/_sources/04_intro_class_GriddedData.rst.txt

 .. parsed-literal::

-    This also did not work...error message: ConstraintMismatchError('no cubes found',)
+    This also did not work...error message: NameError("name 'GriddedData' is not defined",)

 You can have a quick look at the data using the class-own quickplot